How to Get a Better Night’s Sleep

 THE EDUCATIONAL TYRANNY OF THE NEUROTYPICALS

-October 16th, 2018 - By Melisa in Autism Spectrum, Uncategorized
+October 16th, 2018 - By Jen in Autism Spectrum, Uncategorized

 “Neurotypical” is a term used by the autism community to describe what society refers to as “normal.”
 According to the Centers for Disease Control, one in 59 children, and one in 34 boys, are on the autism spectrum—in other words, neuroatypical.
 That’s 3 percent of the male population.
 If you add ADHD—attention deficit hyperactivity disorder—and dyslexia, roughly one out of four people are not “neurotypicals.” …more